hashicorp/terraform-provider-azurerm/website/docs/r/batch_certificate.html.markdown

 The following arguments are supported:

 * `name` - (Required) The identifier for the certificate.
 This must be made up of algorithm and thumbprint separated by a dash, and must match the certificate data in the request.
-For example SHA1-a3d1c5.
+For example `SHA1-a3d1c5`.
+Changing this forces a new resource to be created.

 * `account_name` - (Required) Specifies the name of the Batch account.
 Changing this forces a new resource to be created.